sanjeevai/PyTorchImageClassifier/README.md

 #### Class Prediction

-Once we can get images in the correct format, it's time to write a function for making predictions with our model.
+Once we get images in the correct format, it's time to write a function for making predictions with our model.
 A common practice is to predict the top 5 or so (usually called top-K) most probable classes.
-I'll calculate the class probabilities then find the K largest values.
+We'll calculate the class probabilities then find the K largest values.

-To get the top K largest values in a tensor I'll use `x.topk(k)`.
+To get the top K largest values in a tensor we'll use `x.topk(k)`.
 This method returns both the highest k probabilities and the indices of those probabilities corresponding to the classes.
-I'll convert from these indices to the actual class labels using `class_to_idx` which we added to the model as an attribute([see here](#attr)).
+We'll convert from these indices to the actual class labels using `class_to_idx` which we added to the model as an attribute([see here](#attr)).
 We'll then invert the dictionary to get a mapping from index to class as well.